coin collecting, investment, investing, coin directory, coin classifieds

 How much is my Celtic coin worth?

 The most convenient method of determining the value of your ancient Celtic coins is by having it assessed by a professional coin appraiser.
-However, it may not be cost-effective especially if you’re uncertain of value of the coins.
+However, it may not be cost-effective especially if you are uncertain of value of the coins.
 To avoid unnecessary expenditures, it’s best to perform an initial assessment of your Celtic coins to sort the valuable from the not-so valuable.

 The first step is to classify your Celtic coins by their intrinsic value.
 It is as easy as categorizing the coins by the metal that they’re made of.
 Gold Celtic coins fetch at least USD 200.
 Coins made of silver and copper are valued much lower.